LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	quick_check(Test, Template, Options).
 	quick_check(Test, Template).

+The valid options are the same as for the `test/3` dialect plus a `n/1` option to specify the number of random tests that will be generated and run (defaults to 100 tests).

 In all dialects, `Test` is an atom, uniquely identifying a test.
 An error message is printed if duplicated identifiers are found.
 These errors must be corrected otherwise the test results can be misleading.